JAMES EAGLEMAN | MARCH 2018

 As a spinner it performs best on flat surfaces.
 It will suit Taxi Tourists that won't walk large distances over cobbles stones.
 In the airport it drives well but it's not one for walking the city streets over long distances.
 Best to take a taxi or other transport from the airport to your hotel.

-Stylewise it comes in a wide range of colors.
-It's clean and smart enough to be a business carry on especially if you go with the traditional black.
+Style-wise it comes in a wide range of colors.
+It's clean and smart enough to be business luggage especially if you go with the traditional black.

-At 4.7 lbs it's lighter than a lot of carry on bags.
+At 4.7 lbs it's lighter than a lot of bags.
 I love this as well.
 Anyone that struggles to lift their case into the overhead bins will find the Lipault easier.

 Also it's not a great one for attaching a smaller bag too.
 It's fine standing upright alone but when you start attaching a heavy purse it can lose its balance.

 Samsonite own Lipault and their customer service well respected.